 Membership in the Manitoba Association of Optometrists (MAO) is a mandatory requirement to practise optometry in Manitoba.

-To apply for registration as an Optometrist in Manitoba, all applicants must have successfully completed the OEBC (formerly known as CEO-ECO) national exam (formerly known as CACO), which is the entry-to-practice exam for optometry in Canada.
+To apply for registration as an Optometrist in Manitoba, all applicants either must be previously registered in another Canadian province or must have successfully completed the OEBC national exam, which is the entry-to-practice exam for optometry in Canada.
 For more information and to apply to write the exam, please visit the Optometry Examining Board of Canada's website.

 If you are an internationally-trained optometrist who has not previously registered in Canada and has not completed the OEBC national exam, please visit our Internationally Educated Optometrists page.